lonnieshankling-cloud/whereisit-inventory-app/DEVELOPMENT.md

 ```

 ## Deployment

+### Container Registries

+The application is configured to build and push Docker images to both Docker Hub and GitHub Container Registry (GHCR).
+See the [Container Registry Setup Guide](./CONTAINER_REGISTRY_SETUP.md) for detailed instructions on:

+- Setting up Docker Hub and GHCR access
+- Configuring GitHub Actions for automated builds
+- Managing container images and versions
+- Connecting registries to Encore Cloud

 ### Self-hosting
 See the [self-hosting instructions](https://encore.dev/docs/self-host/docker-build) for how to use encore build docker to create a Docker image and